 EPRA Energy - Extrapolated SEGRO extrapolates known data for the reporting year to ensure 100 per cent meter completeness and provide a more accurate carbon intensity figure.
-Due to current data collection processes, it is not always possible to collect full 12 months of data from all the customers and estimation is required using extrapolation techniques.
+Due to current data collection processes, it is not always possible to collect full 12 months of data from all the extrapolation techniques.
 The 2022 intensity has increased due to the data gathering process capturing new buildings with manufacturing and highly automated warehouses.